 As e-commerce increases, fulfillment operations are becoming more complex and lots of companies are stretching just to build orders and push packages out the door on time.
 This is where trouble ensues and tiny items get sent out in big boxes with a bunch of inflatable air pillows or wads of paper taking up the extra space.
 This type of waste irritates package recipients and shines a light on the retailer’s distribution flaws.

-Additional issues arise with retailers that supplement dedicated e-commerce fulfillment operations with ship-from-store set ups.
+Additional issues arise with retailers that supplement dedicated e-commerce fulfillment operations with ship-from-store set-ups.
 Store employees who pack and fulfill orders usually receive little or no training on using packaging materials effectively and efficiently, which leads to overpacking and underprotecting mistakes as well as wrong-size box choices.

 It’s these retailers that need to go from bad to basic and focus on the end of the customer journey.
 Little changes can go a long way to meeting online shoppers’ expectations.
-For retailers that can’t provide great unboxing experiences, it’s imperative they at least provide good ones.
+For retailers that can’t provide great unboxing experiences, it’s imperative to at least provide good ones.